hila-chefer/RobustViT/README.md

     * AR-L: 9e-7
     * DeiT-S: 1e-6
     * DeiT-B: 8e-7

-Our ViT code is based on the [pytorch-image-models](https://github.com/rwightman/pytorch-image-models) repository.
-We thank Ross Wightman for the great resource.
-Our ImageNet finetuning code is based on [code from the official PyTorch repo](https://github.com/pytorch/examples/blob/main/imagenet/main.py).

 ## Baseline methods
 Notice to uncomment the import line containing the pretrained model you wish to finetune in the code.